openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 ![visualizer example browser](assets/visualizer_example_browser.gif)

-> Note: Visualizer does not use effecient streaming techniques to display results.
+> **NOTE**: Visualizer does not use effecient streaming techniques to display results.
 It's main goal is to help during development and provide simple solution for quick health/accuracy checks.

 ## Performance considerations